 How long does it actually take to port a number?

 So how long does it take to port a number?
-Contrary to popular belief, transferring your VolP phone number to a new carrier is not an instantaneous process.
+Unlike porting a mobile number to another cell phone carrier, transferring your VolP phone number to a new provider is not an instantaneous process.
 In order to properly follow all telecom laws, the entire transfer can take as long as two to four weeks.

-The average time it takes to port an existing number to a VoIP provider is 5-7 business days for US numbers and 7-10 business days for Canadian numbers. 🗓️ However, timeframes can vary for up to 12 or 14 days if certain conditions are met.
+The average time it takes to port an existing number to a VoIP provider is 5-7 business days for US numbers and 7-10 business days for Canadian numbers. 🗓️ However, the exact duration can vary depending on several factors such as the responsiveness of your current provider and the accuracy of the information provided.

 Don’t worry, though.
 Your phone number should still be accessible to use with your current provider up until the date your number ports over.